EddyVerbruggen/nativescript-plugin-firebase/docs/FIRESTORE.md

 ```

 ### `collection`
 A 'collection' is at the root of any Firestore interaction.
-Data is stored as 'documents' in a 'collection'.
+Data is stored as a 'document' inside a collection.

 ```typescript
 const citiesCollection = firebase.firestore().collection("cities");